-Operant conditioning is used extensively by parents and teachers.
+Operant conditioning is used extensively by parents at home and teachers in classrooms.

-For example, whenever a child goes to bed on time, his parent reads him a bedtime story.
+Example 1: Whenever a child goes to bed on time, her parent reads her a bedtime story.
 The story reading is a positive reinforcement used to increase target behavior (going to bed on time).

-Animal trainers frequently use operant conditioning to train animals to do tricks.
-When a dog does a trick correctly, the trainer will award it with a treat.
+Example 3: Animal trainers frequently use operant conditioning to train animals to do tricks.
+When a dog does a trick correctly, the dog trainer awards it with a treat.
 The dog learns to perform tricks to get treats.

-There are several distinct differences between classical and operant conditioning:
+Here are the key differences between classical and operant conditioning6.

 - Classical conditioning associates involuntary behavior with a stimulus while operant conditioning associates voluntary action with a consequence.

-- Classical conditioning is passive in the sense that the learner cannot choose to engage or not engage in a new behavior because the association is made through naturally occurring event.
-On the other hand, operant conditioning involves the learner actively choosing to receive the reinforcement or punishment by performing or not performing the target behavior.
+- Classical conditioning is passive in the sense that the learner cannot choose to engage or not to engage in a new behavior because the association is made through natural response.
+Operant conditioning, on the other hand, involves the learner actively choosing to receive the reinforcement or punishment by performing or not performing the target behavior.

 |Classical Conditioning||Operant Conditioning|

-One of the biggest problems of behaviorism is that it treats human beings as similar entities with no regard to one’s mental state or internal processing4. i.e. Given the same stimulus, we all should respond in the same way.
+One of the biggest problems of applying behaviorism in parenting is that it treats human beings as similar entities with no regard to one’s mental state or internal processing7.

-It doesn’t care about what goes on inside the person or what that person thinks or feels.
+The theory doesn’t take into account what goes on inside the person or what that person thinks or feels.

 For example, behaviorists believe that when a child is given a reinforcement to do something, the child will continue or do more of that activity.

-This has been proven to be not true.
-Because mental states and inner processing do matter.
+This has been proven to be not true because mental states and inner processing do matter8.

-First, your child may behave perfectly in front of you, but most likely, they won’t when you’re not watching.
+The child may behave perfectly in front of the parent, but most likely, they won’t when the parent is not watching.

-If used appropriately, operant conditioning can be very useful in teaching young children new behavior, e.g. give a sticker to potty-train a toddler, award first grader a star for raising his hand before speaking, etc.
+If used appropriately, conditioning can be very useful in teaching young children new behavior in daily life, e.g. give a sticker to potty-train a toddler, award a first-grader a star for behaving in class, etc.